-What is stress in a workplace?
+What is stress in the workplace?

 Workplace stress refers to harmful mental and physical duress caused by various factors at work.
-When we look at stress in the workplace statistics over the years, we can see that workplace stress can lead to anxiety, depression, and other serious mental issues.
+When we look at stress in workplace statistics over the years, we can see that workplace stress can lead to anxiety, depression, and other serious mental issues.